tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Today's class will introduce the Solidity programming language to the class.
 Solidity is the de-facto smart contract programming language that is compatible with many blockchains, including Ethereum.

-The goal of today is to familiarize the students with the strictly typed language features of Solidity enough to build a Joint Savings Account smart contract that can store and withdraw Ether.
+The goal of today is to familiarize the students with the strictly typed language features of Solidity enough to build a Joint Savings Account smart contract that can store and withdraw ether.

 ### Class Objectives